Pope Francis Says It’s an ‘Honor’ to be Criticized by Americans

 Rather, he believes there’s a sense among some wealthy Americans, including some who are connected to the EWTN Global Catholic Network and other media organizations, that Francis is not acting as Pope and so should stand down, like a CEO who is underperforming.

-Seneze said, “I believe these people are invested in the Church and they feel they are not getting a return on their investment.”
+Seneze said, “I believe these people see themselves as invested in the Church and they feel they are not getting a return on their investment.”